aisudin/randominspiration/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
 > Written with [StackEdit](https://stackedit.io/).